lidofinance/terra-multisig-helper/README.md

 {
     "repo_name": "lidofinance/terra-multisig-testnet", // Name of the repository where signatures and transations will be located
-    "app_client_id": "XXXXXXXXX", // Client ID of Github App "spreadsheet_id": "XXXXXXXX", // ID of a spreadsheet contained tx and participants info "threshold_coordinates": "Participants!F2" // ID of a cell contained threshold number }
+    "app_client_id": "XXXXXXXXX", // Client ID of Github App "spreadsheet_id": "XXXXXXXX" // ID of a spreadsheet contained tx and participants info }
 ```